AngeliteAI/angelite/README.md

 ## Contributing

-FAST is focused on being the fastest possible mathematics library for Rust.
+FAST is a low-level crate for high-performance computation.
 We welcome:

 1. Performance improvements
 2. Architecture optimizations